Osteoporosis – Causes, Symptoms, Treatment & Exercise – Sit and Be Fit

 Fractures of the bones of the spine (vertebrae) are the most common type of osteoporotic fracture.
 They result in decreased height, stooped posture, limited mobility, and disabling pain.
 The spine curves forward, and the lower ribs may even come to rest on the pelvis.
 Hip fractures are the most serious and expensive type of fracture.
 Nearly 25% of individuals who break a hip die within one year of their injury, and approximately 25% of survivors require expensive long-term care.
 Other commonly fractured sites are the wrist, the ribs, and the shoulder.

+The Surgeon General’s Report posted on the National Institute of Arthritis and Musculoskeletal and Skin Diseases website states that many types of physical activity can contribute (positively) to bone health but most people aren’t active enough.
 Bones lose their strength if they are not used, just as muscles do.
-Bone is a living tissue and responds to the stresses placed upon it.
-Therefore, an active lifestyle that stresses bone is important throughout life to develop and maintain healthy bones.
+Bone tissue is living and responds to the stresses placed upon it.
+Therefore, an active lifestyle that stresses bone health is important throughout life.

-Exercise is important for all people with osteoporosis, but not all exercises are appropriate for people with osteoporosis.
-Here are some exercise safety tips to follow:
+Not all exercises are appropriate for those who have been diagnosed with osteoporosis.
+Here are some exercise safety tips and precautions to follow:

 • Avoid forward bending of the spine.
 Do not perform sit-ups, abdominal crunches, or toe touches.
 Forward bending of the spine increases the compressive forces on the bones of the spine and may cause fracture.